Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Experiments Results

 \subsection{sOMS model: Event suppression}

-As described in Section~\ref{ch:charOMS}, the sOMS model enhances contrast in motion, enabling objects with relative motion with respect to the background to emerge.
-Conversely, this leads to the exclusion of a substantial number of events unrelated to object motion, such as those originating from the static background, thereby reducing the processing load.
-This demonstrates an additional advantage of the proposed model.
-To quantitatively validate this observation, the number of events was recorded every 2 ms before and after the sOMS model (see Table~\ref{table:eventssupp}).
+As described in Section~\ref{ch:charOMS}, the sOMS model enhances motion contrast, allowing objects with relative motion to the background to emerge more distinctly.
+Simultaneously, it suppresses a substantial number of events unrelated to object motion, such as those caused by static background elements or sensor noise.
+Unlike generic event-reduction techniques that indiscriminately discard data, the sOMS model reduces events not by simply lowering the count (event-based cameras can potentially generate tens of millions of events per second) but by achieving targeted suppression based on motion relevance.
+This preserves salient object features while improving the efficiency of downstream processing.
+As a result, the computational load is significantly reduced without compromising task-relevant information, highlighting a key advantage of the proposed model.
+To quantitatively validate this observation, the number of events was recorded every 2 ms before and after the application of the sOMS model (see Table~\ref{table:eventssupp}).

 The trials were performed by alternating phases of slightly shaking the DVS sensor while moving a hand in front of the camera, with intermittent pauses.
 The sOMS significantly reduced the number of incoming events ($\sim$85.16\%) from the static background, thereby decreasing the number of events to be processed (see Figure~\ref{fig:ev_supp}).